Fast and Efficient Way to Find Lost Surgical Items and Manage Miscounts In- Patient

 (Sharp detection indicated by audio sound and blue light on tip and handle.)

-Increased Risks to Patient and Staff
+Increased Health Risks to Patient and Staff*

 - Prolonged anesthesia time

-- Patient/staff X-Ray exposure
+- Increased patient/staff X-Ray exposure

 - Potential chronic pain, irritation, or organ injury

-Increased OR Time and Costs1
+Increased OR Time and Costs*

 $2 Million Average Malpractice Claim2